Skip to content

 A properly seamed three-piece slate plays as a single continuous surface.
 The seams are visible only when the cloth is removed during a recloth, and they do not affect ball travel.
 A poorly seamed slate, on the other hand, can produce small ridges or dips where the sections meet, which becomes a play defect that follows the table for life.

 This is why installation matters as much as the slate itself.
-A 1¼-inch bed installed by a careless crew can play worse than a 1-inch bed installed by a skilled crew.
+A thick bed installed by a careless crew can play worse than a properly installed 1-inch bed set by a skilled one.
 The installation is a skilled trade, and the dealer model exists in part to ensure the trade is done well.

 The Viking